 Dr. Afolayan has worked with both the academic and research organizations.
 She has contributed positively to both the intellectual and research resources of the nation.
 She was Assistant Lecturer at the School of Medical Laboratory, University College Hospital (UCH), Nigeria (2006 – 2008) where she taught the degree students Biology.
 She was appointed at NACGRAB in 2011 as Scientific Officer 1 where she has contributed positively to the achievement of the given mandates of the Institution.

 Dr. Afolayan’s passion for research has led her to different collaborative research studies at National and International level.
 She has taught, supervised and mentored Degree, Masters and Doctoral students in Nigeria.
 She has published different scientific articles in international journals.
 Her research studies cut across monitoring pollution levels and impacts; rapid multiplication of endangered bio-resources for conservation using Tissue Culture Techniques, among others.
 Presently, she is working with faithful researchers in ensuring that the nation’s immense natural plant resources are conserved through the use of tissue culture techniques.
 Her passion for biodiversity conservation is what led her joining the Trustees of Save Sahara Network (SSN).

 Dr. Afolayan is a devoted Christian, happily married and blessed.
-She currently serves humanity as the leader and wife of the resident pastor of Pilgrim Miracle Church.
+She currently serves humanity as the leader and wife of the Resident Pastor of Pilgrim Miracle Church, Ososami, Ibadan.
 She also mentored little children in the Junior Church of the same Ministry, coaching them to build a life of honesty, integrity, contentment, excellence and righteousness.